Bluebelle (ship): November 16 inquiry

-On November 16, Harvey reiterated his story to the U.S. Coast Guard investigators that a sudden squall had brought down the Bluebelle's masts, holing the ship's hull, rupturing the auxiliary gas tank, and starting a fire, the circumstances of which made it impossible for him to rescue his wife or any member of the Duperrault family.
+On November 16, Harvey reiterated his story to Coast Guard investigators that a sudden squall had brought down Bluebelle's masts, holing the ship's hull, rupturing the auxiliary gas tank and starting a fire, the circumstances of which made it impossible for him to rescue his wife or any member of the Duperrault family.
 Harvey also claimed he had found René's body floating in the water and that he had tried unsuccessfully to revive the child.

 Harvey's suicide

 On November 17, midway through Harvey's scheduled interrogation, he was informed that Terry Jo had been rescued the previous day, and that her condition was improving.
 His response was to exclaim, "Oh my God!", before quickly and calmly adding, "Isn't that wonderful?"
-A lieutenant Ernest Murdoch then informed Harvey that an official investigation into the loss of the Bluebelle and her passengers was to be launched that day.
-Shortly thereafter, he asked to be excused from further interrogation, claiming he was tired and that he wished to speak with his wife's family.
+A lieutenant Ernest Murdoch then informed Harvey that an official investigation into the loss of Bluebelle and her passengers was to be launched that day.
+Shortly thereafter, Harvey asked to be excused from further interrogation, claiming he was tired and that he wished to speak with his wife's family.
 His request was granted.

 Harvey then drove a short distance toward Biscayne Boulevard, where he checked into the Sandman Motel under the assumed name of John Monroe, paying cash for a room.
-He then penned a two-page suicide note before committing suicide by slashing his thigh, ankles, and jugular vein with a razor blade in the motel bathroom.
+He then penned a two-page suicide note before committing suicide by slashing his thigh, ankles and jugular vein with a razor blade in the motel bathroom.
 His body was found by a maid approximately two hours later.
 The suicide note—addressed to a close friend from his days of military service—was found on a dresser within the room adjacent to his body.
 This note left no explanations or apologies for his actions, but simply ended with the words: "I got too tired and nervous.
 I couldn't stand it any longer."
-The note also requested the recipient take care of his fourteen-year-old son, Lance, and that he be buried at sea.
+The note also requested the recipient take care of his fourteen-year-old son, Lance, and that he was to be buried at sea.